Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms: Examples for Fluid Materials

-This section covers two examples: the first example illustrates the calculation of the indicators for a given $\mathcal{N}$ and its $\bm{\Gamma}(\mathcal{N})$; as the calculation highlights the violation of the mass conservation principle, the second example shows how to fix such a violation.
+This section covers two examples: the first example illustrates the calculation of the indicators for a given $\mathcal{N}$ and its $\bm{\Gamma}(\mathcal{N})$ in the particular case of fluid material; as the calculation highlights the violation of the mass conservation principle, the second example shows how to fix such a violation.